Hippo bag guide

 - Can you put plasterboard in a Hippobag?

-- How much does it cost to collect a skip bag?
+- How much does a Hippobag collection cost?

 - How long does it take to collect a skip bag?

 - Can you take a Hippobag to the skip?

 - Where do I leave my skip bag?